Welcome to IEE!

 In the Media

 - Youth-led Powwow for the Planet Comes to UNLV April 23, 2022Las Vegas, Nevada March 30, 2022 – The Las Vegas urban Indigenous community organized a grassroots planning committee to plan a youth-led, Pow Wow for the Planet, during Earth Week, April 18-22, to advocate for the protection of sacred sites, climate action, and a more sustainable world.
-Please join us in supporting this … Read more
+Please join us in supporting this… Read more: Youth-led Powwow for the Planet Comes to UNLV April 23, 2022

 - Effort to recognize Indigenous Peoples’ Day advances in one rural county, stalls in anotherFor the first time, Mineral County today is celebrating Indigenous Peoples’ Day, a significant move for a county in rural Nevada, where Native communities still face obstacles to getting recognized, even as Indigenous Peoples’ Day is increasingly celebrated across the nation.
 More